Stepparent Adoption Massachusetts: Process, Forms, and What to Expect

 If the other biological parent is deceased: A certified death certificate substitutes for consent.

-If the other biological parent cannot be located: The court can proceed with service by publication after diligent search efforts are documented.
-This involves publishing notice in a newspaper, filing a return of service with the court, and waiting for the response period to expire.
+If the other biological parent cannot be located: Follow the court-directed notice and service process after diligent search efforts are documented.
+File the required return of service and confirm any response period with the court.

 If the other biological parent refuses to consent: This becomes a contested adoption.
 DCF or the petitioner must file to have the court "dispense with consent" under MGL 210:3.
 The petitioner must prove the biological parent is unfit and that termination of their rights is in the child's best interests.
 This requires a full evidentiary hearing and, almost always, an attorney.